 |Spending groups||Q20-Q30 (& euro;)||Q20-Q30 (%)||Q25-median (& euro;)||Q25 -median (%)|

 |Tobacco and narcotics||234||1,9||246||1,9|

 |Miscellaneous goods and services||951||7,7||1.033||8,1|

 Where Q20-Q30 means the expense (in proportions) of the average income between the 20th and 30th decile, that is, the expense made by people who, classified by income level, are between 20 and 30% lower and Q25-median the expenditure made by people who, classified by income level, are between 25% and the median.

 As we can see, a total of € 12,300-12,800 per year of cost of living for a single person home.

 How much does it cost to live in Andorra?

 From this report and with the objectives of the article in mind, we can draw several conclusions:

-- First of all, that the cost of living in Andorra is generally normal-low, except rentr, which is a great item in household budgets.
+- First of all, that living in Andorra has a generally normal-low cost, except rent, which represents a large item in household budgets.